The selection menu is activated by default, however it only appears when selectable objects are configured in NPGeoMap.

 Combine Single and Multi Selection and the various marking shapes!

-You can switch between and before confirming with the OK-Button to combine single and multi selection.
+You can switch between single_active and mulit_active before confirming with the OK-Button ok_active to combine single and multi selection.
 Before confirming you can also combine the various selection types in the multi selection box.

 This is also possible when using the keyboard shortcuts - hold control key for multi selection, hold additionally the shift key for single selection, release only the shift key to multi select again and confirm everything by releasing all keys.